-Spray on Tan Efficacy
+Spray-on Tan Efficacy

-It was not long ago where spray on tans tended to leave a yellow, streaky residue that was the subject of public mockery for years.
-Since then, however, many products have honed their chemicals, and these days spray on tans do, in fact, look like regular tans.
+It was not long ago where spray-on tans tended to leave a yellow, streaky residue that was the subject of public mockery for years.
+Since then, however, many products have honed their chemicals, and these days spray-on tans do, in fact, look like regular tans.
 There are several aspects you need to consider before this is true:

 - You must make sure that you apply the tanning lotion correctly.

 Provided you follow both of those rules, however, your fake tan should pass off for a real tan with ease.
-There are still products that are not quite as user friendly, but if you make a good decision when it comes to which products you use and buy, you should be okay.
+There are still products that are not quite as user-friendly, but if you make a good decision when it comes to which products you use and buy, you should be okay.

 Short Term Effects

 One of the things to note about this type of tanning, however, is that it is incredibly short term.
 Sunless tanning only “lasts” anywhere from 2 to 7 days before it starts to fade, and to keep up your tan a new coat must be applied.
-If you plan on keeping your tan’s appearance for a long period of time, this means that you need to schedule time to apply a new coat often – at least once a week, if not more.
+If you plan on keeping your tan’s appearance for a long period of time, this means that you need to schedule a time to apply a new coat often – at least once a week, if not more.

 So while the tan itself easily passes off as a real tan, you will have to reapply the coat often to keep the tan up.
-Otherwise the tan skin will fade fairly quickly, and within a week or two it may fade away altogether.
+Otherwise, the tan skin will fade fairly quickly, and within a week or two it may fade away altogether.

 Overall, sunless tanning is an effective and safe way to get your skin the color that you want.
-By following the directions on the bottle (and going with a brand that is known to provide an effective fake tan), you will be able to get the skin tone that you prefer, and to the naked eye it will appear as though the tan is completely real.
+By following the directions on the bottle (and going with a brand that is known to provide an effective fake tan), you will be able to get the skin tone that you prefer, and to the naked eye, it will appear as though the tan is completely real.